PolymathicAI/PolymathicAI.github.io/_posts/2026-06-15-agent-rosetta.md

 <br>
 Perhaps the most compelling result involves non-canonical amino acids.
 Many real-world protein design applications require synthetic or modified residues that are rare or entirely absent from nature.
 Because modern machine learning models depend on training data, these molecules are difficult to model when little or no biological data exists.

 Rosetta’s physics-based framework does not have this limitation.
 By combining Rosetta with an LLM agent, we demonstrated a successful design workflow involving non-canonical residues, enabling tasks that current deep learning approaches cannot reliably perform.
 In particular, we studied the inclusion of a non-canonical amino acid in the core of an existing protein.
 We considered [N1-formyl-tryptophan (TRF)](https://www.rcsb.org/ligand/TRF), a post-translational modification of tryptophan compatible with AlphaFold 3 for validation.
 The challenge in this task is to position the residue such that the protein remains stable.
-No off-the-shelf machine learning model can perform this task, so we compared with a human-written RosettaScripts protocol (see Figure 5).
+Most off-the-shelf machine learning models for protein design would struggle with this task, so we compared our approach against a human-written RosettaScripts protocol (see Figure 5).
+Although simple, the task could easily be expanded to include a palette of different non-canonical amino acids at multiple positions, or even fully non-natural heteropolymers containing no canonical amino acids.

 <p align="center">
   <img src="/images/blog/agent-rosetta/pack-ncaa-performance.jpg" width="80%" /><br>